Over-the-Rhine: North of Liberty Street

-This area of the neighborhood has been relatively untouched by recent gentrification efforts and may resemble historic OTR better than other areas.
+This area of the neighborhood has been relatively untouched by recent "gentrification efforts" and may resemble 1990s OTR better than other areas, although work is in progress to revitalize parts of this area near Findlay Market by local developers.
+Plans include redeveloping vacant buildings into apartments and commercial spaces, adding a new community center and renovating Grant Park.

 In the late 1820s, English writer Fanny Trollope, mother of Anthony Trollope, lived in the Mohawk area, which today is considered part of Over-the-Rhine.
 The acerbic portrayal of Americans of that period in her book Domestic Manners of the Americans is based in part on her interactions with the rough-hewn residents of the area.

 Until 1849, today's Liberty Street, then called Northern Row, was the corporation line forming Cincinnati's northern boundary.
 The area north of Northern Row was not subject to municipal law and was called "The Northern Liberties".
 In 1955, the city decided to widen Liberty Street to connect with Reading Road as an east-west crosstown access point for the interstate highway system.
 Buildings on the south side of the street were demolished and the street was widened from two to five lanes.
 As of 2019, efforts are underway to narrow Liberty Street to bridge the gap between these halves of the neighborhood.

-Gentrification
+Revitalization

 Over-the-Rhine Neighborhood Revitalization

 Over-the-Rhine, the site of the 2001 Cincinnati riots, became the city's most dangerous neighborhood by 2009.
-However, it has since seen intensive gentrification efforts.
+However, it has since seen intensive redevelopment efforts.
 Private development corporations and city officials have begun to address the problems that come with a neighborhood with low employment and high crime rates.
 A neo-liberal urban renewal strategy encourages private corporations rather than the city government to take on renewing and updating this area.